anthro-data-science/intro-to-git-and-github-for-anthropologists/README.md

 - Welcome and schedule of workshop
 - Motivation for using Git and GitHub: why is this good to use?
 What is it similar to?
 - Define key tools & concepts such as Git, GitHub, remote, local, commit, push, pull
-    + Activity 1: Create a GitHub account and follow some people , tour of github page
+    + Activity 1: Create a GitHub account and follow some people, tour of GitHub page
 - Define fork, clone and pull request
     + Activity 2: need to work in pairs, learn to fork, commit, and pull requests on GitHub.
 Add a new file, add text to that file.
 Look at commit history and blame view on GitHub
 - Collaborating and resolving merge conflicts
     + Activity 3: need to work in pairs, learn to collaborate with Git & RStudio.
-Do the full cycle of Fork, clone, commit, identify and resolve merge conflicts (20 mins)
+Do the full cycle of fork, clone, commit, identify and resolve merge conflicts (20 mins)
 - Summary and conclusion

 ## Setup instructions